-All about the Middle East Reformed Fellowship
+A History of the Middle East Reformed Fellowship

-The Middle East Reformed Fellowship is an evangelical Christian missionary organisation which serves in North and East Africa, the Middle East and Asia on behalf of Reformed Churches and believers worldwide.
+The Middle East Reformed Fellowship is an evangelical Christian mission organisation which serves in North and East Africa, the Middle East and Asia on behalf of Reformed Churches and believers worldwide.
 The vision of three young believers in Lebanon during the early 1970’s is now bearing fruit for the Kingdom of Christ among the twenty-two nations of the Arab League and other Muslim countries in Africa and Asia.

 MERF is a gospel-centred, evangelistic fellowship of indigenous workers and their supporters.
 It is a non-profit and non-political charitable organisation, which endeavours to strengthen national churches through ministries of evangelism, church extension, biblical training, and diaconal aid.